hypercore-one/znn_cli_csharp/docs/tutorials/htlc.md

 ./znn-cli balance -k Alice -n 321
 ```

-Alice creates a hash which she will use to lock the funds.
+Alice creates a hash (using the defualt SHA3-256 hashing alghoritme) which she will use to lock the funds.

 ``` powershell
 ./znn-cli createHash "all your znn belong to us"